openstack/nova/api-guide/source/server_concepts.rst

    spawned in the virt layer and revert all changes, the original server will still be used from then on.

-   Also, there there is a periodic task configured by param CONF.resize_confirm_window(in seconds), if this value is not 0, nova compute will check whether the server is in resized state longer than CONF.resize_confirm_window, it will automatically confirm the resize of the server.
+   Also, there there is a periodic task configured by configuration option resize_confirm_window(in seconds), if this value is not 0, nova compute will check whether the server is in resized state longer than value of resize_confirm_window, it will automatically confirm the resize of the server.

 -  **Pause**, **Unpause**